gwharris/application_tracker/README.md

 \
 Go to <i>gwharris.github.io</i> for more information about me!\

-To run from command line: python -m streamlit roe_model.py
+To run from command line: python -m streamlit run roe_model.py